Cursed Job Market Signaling: Introduction

 \section{Introduction}

 Many economic and political settings with incomplete information can be modeled as signaling games, including education \citep{spence1973job}, insurance \citep{rothschild1976insurance}, limit pricing \citep{milgrom1982limit}, and leadership \citep{hermalin1998toward}.
-In these strategic settings, a privately informed sender strategically conveys a message to influence an uninformed receiver.
-This raises an important theoretical question: what conditions would induce a sender to adopt a separating equilibrium strategy and fully reveal their private information to the receiver?
+In these settings, a privately informed sender takes a costly action that an otherwise uninformed receiver uses to infer information about the sender that would not be directly observable, such as their ability or the quality of their product.
+A natural question is when such actions can credibly convey the sender's private information to the receiver.

-To reach a separating equilibrium, the receiver must correctly infer the sender’s private information from any message, and the sender must believe that the receiver is capable of doing so.
-However, extensive behavioral evidence from various settings shows that Bayesian inference is, in fact, highly demanding.
-For instance, in the signaling game experiment by \cite{brandts1993adjustment}, a significant fraction of senders incorrectly believe that the receivers neglect the dependence between messages and senders' private information, even with repetitions.
-As a result, long-run behavior fails to converge to equilibrium predictions.
-More broadly, neglecting the dependence between opponents' strategies and private information has also been documented in other strategic environments, such as common value auctions \citep{capen1971competitive, kagel1986winner,hendricks2003empirical}, bilateral bargaining games \citep{samuelson1985negotiation, holt1994loser, carrillo2011no}, zero-sum betting games with asymmetric information \citep{rogers2009heterogeneous}, voting \citep{guarnaschelli2000experimental, esponda2014hypothetical}, adverse selection settings \citep{charness2009,martinez2019failures}, and cheap talk games \citep{lim2024controlled}.
-This anomalous belief is known as the \emph{winner's curse}, or simply \emph{cursedness}.